-The preparers of the financial statements make a choice between going concern and wind-up accounting.
+- .10 In preparing the insurer's financial statements, management would choose between going concern and wind-up accounting.
 The actuary would conform the valuation to that choice.
-If the actuary believes the choice to be inappropriate, then, after consultation with the auditor, he or she would so report.
-Going concern accounting is appropriate for an insurer that is expected to remain open to new business and in satisfactory financial position indefinitely.
-Going concern accounting is also appropriate for an insurer that is expected to new business, but to continue in a satisfactory financial position, either indefinitely or until an increase in capital, combination with another insurer in a satisfactory financial condition, or transfer of its policies to such an insurer brings financial relief.
+If the actuary believes the choice to be inappropriate, then, after consultation with the auditor, he or she would so report. - .11 Going concern accounting is appropriate for an insurer that is expected to remain open to new business and in satisfactory financial position indefinitely. - .12 Going concern accounting is also appropriate for an insurer that is expected to become closed to new business, but to continue in a satisfactory financial position, either indefinitely or until - An increase in capital; or - A combination with, or transfer of its policies to, another insurer in a satisfactory financial condition, brings financial relief.

-- 11 Use of the terms "insurance contract liabilities", "policy liabilities", "reinsurance recoverables", "premium liabilities" and "claim liabilities" is desirable in financial statements, but the choice of the terminology and itemization is a management decision.
-What matters is that the actuary identify, value, and report on all of the liabilities and assets valued by the actuary, whatever they may be called in the financial statements.
-The differentiation between premium and claim liabilities is usually evident but is, in any case, less important than assurance that all insurance contract liabilities and reinsurance recoverable assets have been identified and valued. - .12 Insurance contract liabilities and reinsurance recoverables consist of premium liabilities and claim liabilities.
-Claim liabilities are those in respect of cash flow after the balance sheet date from benefits and claims incurred on or before that date, and their related expenses and taxes; i.e., all of the cash flow, excluding the portion paid before the balance sheet date.
-Premium liabilities are those in respect of all other cash flow; i.e., that from premiums, benefits, claims, and their related expenses and taxes, incurred after the balance sheet date. - Insurance contract liabilities reported in the insurer's balance sheet would not be net of the value of recoveries that are expected from reinsurance ceded.
-The value of the reinsurance recoverables is recorded as an asset.
-Fair presentation of the reported insurance contract liabilities requires the amount of that asset to be appropriate.
-The recovery on account of reinsurance ceded would take account of not only the reinsurer's share of claims but also reinsurance commissions, allowances, retrospective premium adjustments, and the financial condition of the reinsurer. - .14 The insurance contract liabilities reported in the insurer's balance sheet exclude deposit liabilities of segregated funds but include any related liabilities of the general fund, such as a liability for capital guarantees of amounts in segregated funds.
+.13 Use of the terms "insurance contract liabilities", "policy liabilities", "reinsurance recoverables", "premium liabilities", and "claim liabilities" is desirable in financial statements, but the choice of the terminology and itemization is a management decision.
+Regardless of the terminology and itemization chosen, the actuary would ensure that all relevant liabilities are identified and valued.

+- .14 Insurance contract liabilities and reinsurance recoverables consist of premium liabilities and claim liabilities.
+Claim liabilities are those in respect of benefits and claims incurred on or before the calculation date.
+The valuation of claims liabilities would reflect all cash flow related to such claims, including benefit payments, expenses and taxes, occurring after the calculation date.
+Premium liabilities are those in respect of premiums and all other benefits and claims, including their related expenses and taxes, incurred after the calculation date. - .15 When reporting under International Financial Reporting Standards, insurance contract liabilities reported in the insurer's statement of financial position would be presented gross of reinsurance recoverables.
+The value of the reinsurance recoverables is recorded separately and would be valued appropriately.
+The valuation of the reinsurance recoverables would take account of not only the reinsurer's share of claims but also reinsurance commissions, allowances, retrospective premium adjustments, and the financial condition of the reinsurer.
+Where an actuary is valuing, and reporting on, the valuation of policy liabilities other than in compliance with International Financial Reporting Standards, the policy liabilities may be reported net of reinsurance recoverables. - .16 For the purposes of part 2000, the insurance contract liabilities reported in the insurer's statement of financial position would exclude the liabilities of its segregated funds, but would include, in respect of segregated fund contracts, the liabilities of its general fund related to insurance benefits payable under the terms of such contracts, such as guaranteed minimum benefits in excess of policy owner account values.

-The insurer's accounting policy may report amounts related to the insurance contracts and the assets that support their insurance contract liabilities, such as deposit liabilities (for example, policy dividends on deposit), incurred but unpaid items (for example, taxes incurred but not paid and policy dividends due but not paid), future tax liabilities and assets (for example, those in connection with the timing differences between accounting and tax liabilities), receivables from, payables to, and deposits by reinsurers, amounts recoverable from policy owners, asset impairment, and deferred policy acquisition expenses, either as part of the insurance contract liabilities or as separate items in the balance sheet or as a mixture of the two.
-The actuary would value the insurance contract liabilities so that in the aggregate, the insurance contract liabilities and those separate items are consistent and avoid omission and double counting, and the separate reporting of those items does not affect the insurer's capital (i.e., assets minus liabilities).
+- .17 The insurer's accounting policy may report amounts related to insurance contracts and the assets that support insurance contract liabilities, as part of the insurance contract liabilities, or as separate items in the statement of financial position, or as a mixture of the two.
+Examples of such related items include - Deposit liabilities (for example, policy dividends on deposit); - Incurred but unpaid items (for example, taxes incurred but not paid and policy dividends due but not paid); - Future tax liabilities and assets (for example, those in connection with the timing differences between accounting and tax liabilities); - Receivables from, payables to, and deposits by reinsurers; - Amounts recoverable from policy owners; - Provisions for asset depreciation; and - Deferred policy acquisition expenses.

+The actuary would value the insurance contract liabilities so that